felixfalk2903/course-iot-applications/src/chapters/03_redis/04_persistence/index.md

 ## RDB advantages

 * RDB is a very compact single-file point-in-time representation of your Redis data.
 RDB files are perfect for backups.
-* RDB is very good for disaster recovery hence the snapshot is a single file.
+* RDB is very good for disaster recovery since the snapshot is a single file.
 * RDB maximizes Redis performances as it forks a child process that does the persistence work.
 * RDB allows faster restarts with big datasets compared to AOF.